sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

 # 1. Iteration One

 In the first iteration of **Cave Escape**, you will implement the boiler plate code for a simple game.
-The boiler plater code includes the instructions to open a graphics window and the execution of a basic game loop, where all of the instructions that you implement will be called from.
+The boiler plater code includes the instructions to open a window and the execution of a basic game loop, where all of the instructions that you implement will be called from.

 ## Code